 1. Aronson N, Herwaldt BL, Libman M, et al: Diagnosis and treatment of leishmaniasis: Clinical Practice Guidelines by the Infectious Diseases Society of America (IDSA) and the American Society of Tropical Medicine and Hygiene (ASTMH).
 Clin Infect Dis 63 (12):e202-e264, 2016. doi: 10.1093/cid/ciw670

-2. CDC: Resources for Health Professionals: Treatment.
+2. Centers for Disease Control and Prevention (CDC): Resources for Health Professionals: Treatment.

 For prevention of leishmaniasis, the following may help: